ppscpi

 • *OPC / *OPC? - operation complete flag/query

-• *WAI - compatibility no-op; STREAM itself is synchronous
+• *WAI - no-op; STREAM itself is synchronous

 • *ESR? - standard event status register